Polyhedral Solids (perhaps that's redundant, but it gets the point across.

 http://www.youtube.com/watch_popup?v=h60r2HPsiuM&feature=youtube_gdata_player

-after which it then offers a LOT of miscellaneous random choices one of which leads to
+it then offers a LOT of miscellaneous random choices one of which

 so I had NO way to get back to some of the heart of the material.